Security staff to stage strike at Germany’s biggest airport

 The union said it couldn’t rule out other airports being affected by walkouts.

-Ver.di says it’s still waiting for employers to put forward a negotiable offer for some 23,000 security staff.
+Ver.di said it is still waiting for employers to put forward a negotiable offer for around 23,000 security staff.

 Earlier strikes resulted in the cancellation of hundreds of flights at Duesseldorf, Cologne-Bonn, Stuttgart and Berlin’s two airports in recent days.